valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ```
 ![image](https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/89810b0b-8e14-4faf-8187-e86dfb8007cb)

-After thorough inspection, **33** user ids were found for daily_activity, daily_calories, hourly_calories and hourly_steps.
+After a thorough inspection, **33** shared unique user ids were found for daily_activity, daily_calories, hourly_calories and hourly_steps.
 The dataset for daily_sleep has **24** user ids.
 Also, heart_rate has **7** user ids, and weight_log has **8** user ids; I won't be considering those datasets for my analysis due to having a very small sample.
-Despite the minimal sample size requirement being 30, and daily_sleep only having **24** user ids, I will still be using the dataset for practice purposes as I am curious to see what the data will show.
+Despite the minimal sample size requirement being 30, and daily_sleep only having **24** user ids, I still intend to use the dataset for practice purposes as I am curious to see what the data will show.
 As the sample size decreases, the confidence interval becomes wider and less precise.

 ### Checking for duplicates
 ```SQL